 In addition, the formats and sizes of packaging predetermined by the market restrict the offer only to products considered suitable or desirable by retailers.
 These practices cause “imperfect” edible foods to be rejected by retailers, generating waste.
 In this way, food hierarchies are created based only on aesthetics and not on nutrition and taste.

 The prevention of food waste at the domestic level has the greatest effect to mitigate global warming since the impacts at the consumer stage include all the impacts accumulated in the previous stages of the supply chain.
 The food that we throw into the household garbage turns to methane, a potent greenhouse gas, whilst it is breaking down in landfill.
 Potentially affecting climate change.
-Actually, it accounts for more than 8% of all global greenhouse gas emissions.
+Actually, it accounts for 8–10% of all global greenhouse gas emissions (UNEP Food Waste Index, 2024).